 It is the student's responsibility to meet all requirements before attending classes under the financial aid programs.
-To be eligible for Title IV financial aid at DACC you must:
+To be eligible for Title IV financial aid at DACC, you must:

-- Be a U.S. citizen or an eligible noncitizen. - Have a high school diploma or its recognized equivalent. - Complete and file FAFSA. - Submit required documents to the Office of Financial Aid. - Enroll as a regular student in the required number of credit hours of eligible course work in regular curriculum. - Meet the satisfactory academic progress standards of Danville Area Community College. - Not have already received a baccalaureate degree (for Federal Pell, FSEOG and MAP programs). - Not be in default on any federal student loan. - Not owe a refund for any federal grants or ISAC gift aid. - Register with Selective Service, if required. - It is the student's right to: - Receive a fair and objective assessment of financial aid eligibility. - Expect prompt and courteous personal service from Danville Area Community College staff.
+- ❖ Be a U.S. citizen or an eligible noncitizen. - ❖ Have a high school diploma or its recognized equivalent. - Complete and file FAFSA. - Submit required documents to the Office of Financial Aid. - Enroll as a regular student in the required number of credit hours of eligible coursework in the regular curriculum. - ❖ Meet the satisfactory academic progress standards of Danville Area Community College. - Not have already received a baccalaureate degree (for Federal Pell, FSEOG, and ILMAP programs). - Not be in default on any federal student loan. - Do not owe a refund for any federal grants or ISAC gift aid.

+It is the student's right to:

+- Receive a fair and objective assessment of financial aid eligibility. - ❖ Expect prompt and courteous personal service from Danville Area Community College staff.
 We are anxious to be of help.
-We want to hear from you if you have comments about our service. - ◆ Ask Danville Area Community College staff to explain or reassess your financial aid if you feel we made a mistake or didn't have all of the facts.
+We want to hear from you if you have comments about our service. - Ask Danville Area Community College staff to explain or reassess your financial aid if you feel we made a mistake or didn't have all the facts.